YeeeeeHan/aic_api/README.md

-1. Run `docker-compose up -d` to start the server
+1. run `./dev.sh` to start the server which hot reloads on code changes